verytwisty/GutenbergTalk/PITCHME.md

 index.js      - Import all your block here. frontend.js   - Import all JS files that only display on the front end here.

-### Don't forget to import all your blocks into the main index.js file as they will not be compiled into the final output until you do.
+*Don't forget to import all your blocks into the main index.js file as they will not be compiled into the final output until you do.*

-index.js:

 ```js